craigfrancis/framework/framework/0.1/doc/helpers/file.md

 	image_quality
 		Instructs GD on the image quality - jpg default is 75, and 6 for png.

+	image_unsafe_preserve
+		If no re-sizing is required from origional image, keep that file (see warning below).

 	image_url_prefix
 		Adds a prefix (e.g. domain name) to the url, useful when using image_html_get()